Netzeband/talking_agents/README.md

-# talking_agents
+# Talking Agents
-An application to create podcasts out of arxiv research papers.
+An AI tool for creating podcasts out of arxiv research papers.